eosnetworkfoundation/eos-system-contracts/docs/01_key-concepts/02_system_resources.md

 title: System Resources
 ---

-The EOS blockchain works with three system resources: CPU, NET and RAM.
-The EOS accounts need sufficient system resources to interact with the smart contracts deployed on the blockchain.
+The Vaulta blockchain works with three system resources: CPU, NET and RAM.
+The Vaulta accounts need sufficient system resources to interact with the smart contracts deployed on the blockchain.

 * [RAM Resource](./05_ram.md)
 * [CPU Resource](./03_cpu.md)